GGS111/ML/2_Linear_reg_multi/Readme.md

 # Linear Regression Model from Sklearn

-### Use when we need to find a target feature(value) relative to two or more non-target features
+### Use when we need to find a target feature(value) relative to one or more non-target features

 ![plot](./equation.jpg)

 ### Change:

 - Number of features
+- Normalization on/off